-Know the Scenario: Like other motorized recreational activities, snowmobiling poses certain inherent risks.
-It occurs off road in an unpredictable, uncontrollable and wild natural setting, so each snowmobiler must always expect the unexpected, be prepared and avoiding unnecessary risks.
+Know the Scenario: Like all other motorized recreational activities, snowmobiling possesses certain inherent risks.
+It often occurs off road in an unpredictable, uncontrollable and wild natural setting, so each snowmobiler must always expect the unexpected, be prepared and avoid adding unnecessary risks.

 Be Vigilant: While riding, it’s important to practice 360˚ situational awareness.
 Simply put, you always need to know what’s going on around you to be able to properly assess your position and your next moves.
 Target fixation occurs when a rider’s eyes become locked on one object ahead, to the exclusion of everything else.
 This semi hypnotic state happens while tailgating, staring too long at one thing ahead or if everything is white on white.
 Being tired or impaired can play a role, too.
 Stay alert by moving your eyes around constantly and always checking around you, but if fixation persists take a break.
-When trail riding, you’re also responsible for the rider behind you, and the easiest way to keep track is using mirrors.
+When trail riding you’re also responsible for the rider behind you, so glancing back to check up on them from time to time is essential.
+The easiest way to do this is using mirrors.

 Keep Your Wits: Smart choices, good judgment, constant vigilance and sharp reactions are the four keys to snowmobiling without incident.
-It’s a proven fact that booze and drugs impair each of these key driving functions, so keep your wits about you by making the smart choice not to consume alcohol or drugs before or while sledding.
+It’s a proven fact that alcohol and drugs impair all of these key driving functions, so keep your wits about you by making the smart choice not to consume alcohol or drugs before or while sledding.

 Stay on the Trail: Year after year, the statistics show that staying on the trail is safer than riding anywhere else.
 Yes, a trail is still a non-engineered, unpredictable place where anything can happen unexpectedly, but an organized trail that’s available for riding is generally a better choice than venturing off trail, cross-country or on fields or roads.
 Sticking to organized trails whenever possible is also much easier on the natural environments and ecosystems we enjoy while riding.

 Know Before You Go: No ice is completely safe.
 If you choose to cross anyway, you can reduce the personal risk you are accepting.
-Always cross in good visibility conditions and try to follow a stake line and/or previously beaten track.
+Always cross in good visibility conditions and try stay near a stake line and/or previously beaten track.
 Spread the sleds in your group out slightly more than usual so that riders behind have additional reaction time if someone ahead gets into difficulty.
 Don’t stop until you reach the far shore and then regroup to ensure that everyone made it across safely.
 Never cross alone.
-If you stray off the hard pack, you run a greater risk of encountering slush, hidden obstacles, ice huts, pressure ridges, thin ice or even open water.
+If you stray off, you run a greater risk of encountering slush, hidden obstacles, ice huts, pressure ridges, thin ice or even open water.
 Keep a sharp eye out for ice heaves and ice roads.
 Above all, know before you go!